roholazandie/EmpTransfo/README.md

 ## Dataset
 The original daily dialog dataset is [here](https://www.aclweb.org/anthology/I17-1099/).
 We changed the format to our purpose and can be download from [here](https://drive.google.com/open?id=1T4AdY7wku8srL_xWSxgt-OHqdLFVo3s3).
+If you want the dataset with topics you can download it [here](https://drive.google.com/file/d/17nL6q3eiG4IKAZe-CregN5db4eGkgz4G/view?usp=sharing)

 ## Training